metricloop/Interrogator/README.md

 # Contributing

 Thanks for wanting to contribute!
 We take this package seriously and want to maintain its integrity.
-We will look at all submissions and PRs but will have the last say in what gets merged or not.
+We will look at all suggestions and PRs but will ultimately have the last say in what gets merged or not.

 # License